-Shareholders wishing to have a matter addressed at the AGM can submit a written request to Elicera Therapeutics AB, Attn: Board of Directors, Box 5243, SE-402 24 Gothenburg, Sweden.
+Shareholders wishing to have a matter addressed at the AGM can submit a written request to Elicera Therapeutics AB, Attn: Board of Directors, World Trade Center Göteborg, Mässans gata 10, 7th floor, SE-412 51 Gothenburg, Sweden.
 The request must be received by the Board at the latest seven weeks prior to the AGM, or enough in advance so that the matter, if required, can be included in the notification to attend.

-Proposal for sharing of profits
+Proposal for appropriation of profits

-The Board of Directors and the CEO propose that no dividend (SEK 0.00 per share, same as the previous year) be paid for the fiscal year January 1-December 31, 2020.
+The Board of Directors and the CEO propose that no dividend (SEK 0.00 per share, same as the previous year) be paid for the fiscal year January 1-December 31, 2021.